 Knowing If the Team Is Ready

 Be mindful of group dynamics before trying this out.
 Teams that are newly formed or storming may not be ready to have growth conversations together.
-Lack of established trust and the potential for artificial harmony could get in the way of the openness that is needed to truly tap into the benefits of this approach.
+Low psychological safety can get in the way of the openness required to truly tap into the benefits of this approach.

 If you’re a manager and want to try this but the team you have in mind is not ready, you can instead start by doing the groundwork that’s needed.
 Manage group dynamics now so that they’re ready to try this out the next time you set goals.